Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Installing-from-source-Unix.md

 ==================
 ```

 If a unit test fails, you get a message similar to the following.
-Note that in older versions of make check may report failures due to the absence of optional packages.
-Please make sure you have the latest versions of the components noted in section /refsec:components.
+Note that in older versions of `make check` may report failures due to the absence of optional packages.
+Please make sure you have the latest versions of the dependencies noted in the [Requirements section](#Requirements).
 See the next section on how to report a bug when a unit test fails.

 ```bash
 ========================================